SiliconLabs/wisun-br-linux-docker/README.md

 This project has not yet been tested on windows hosts.
-It seems it should work as soon as you use Windows Subsystem for Linux (WSL2) and the USB-UART of the WiSun BR is handled by WSL2.
-In other words, you should see /dev/ttyUSB0 on your WSL2.
+It seems it should work as soon as you use Windows Subsystem for Linux (WSL2) and the USB-UART of the Wi-SUN BR is handled by WSL2.
+In other words, you should see /dev/ttyUSB0 on WSL2.

 ### I have re-plugged the serial interface and nothings work anymore